commercialhaskell/stack/doc/maintainers/self-hosted_runners.md

 ## Managing the `stack-github-action3` runner

-With the appropriate authority installed on the server, the runner can be managed remotely using SSH, with command `ssh ubuntu@arm-runner.stackage.org`.
+With the appropriate authority installed on the server, a maintainer can manage the runner remotely using SSH, with command
+`ssh ubuntu@arm-runner.stackage.org`.

+!!! info

+    The authority is the addition of the maintainer's SSH public key to the end of file `~/.ssh/authorized_keys` on the server.

 This is best done using [`tmux`](https://github.com/tmux/tmux/wiki), a terminal multiplexer, as follows: